-Alice Springs is getting a new 7.2km walking and cycling path, completely funded by the Traditional Owners.
+Alice Springs has just gained a new 7.2km walking and cycling path, completely funded and built by the Traditional Owners.
 How good!

-In the biggest investment by an Aboriginal group to public infrastructure to date, the Traditional Owners of Yeperenye (Emily and Jessie Gaps Nature Park) in Alice Springs are creating a new public walking and cycling track between Anthwerrke (Emily Gap) and Atherrke (Jessie Gap) in the East Macdonnell Ranges.
+In the biggest investment by an Aboriginal group to public infrastructure to date, the Traditional Owners of Yeperenye (Emily and Jessie Gaps Nature Park) in Alice Springs have created a new public walking and cycling track between Anthwerrke / Emily Gap and Atherrke / Jessie Gap in the East Macdonnell Ranges.

-In an incredibly generous gesture of country, culture, and cash, the 7.2km track will be funded with the rent the Traditional Owners are receiving for the public use of the park.
-The building of the trail will create Aboriginal employment opportunities through construction, interpretation of signs, and repair and maintenance.
+In an incredibly generous gesture of country, culture, and cash, the 7.2km track has been funded by the rent the Traditional Owners receive from the Federal Government for the public use of the park.

-The $330,000 track is expected to become a major tourist attraction of Alice Springs for visitors of differing abilities, with wheelchair access at both Anthwerrke (Emily Gap) and Atherrke (Jessie Gap), as well as plenty of rest stops along the way.
+$364,000 was invested into the track, which is expected to become a major tourist attraction for visitors of differing abilities, with wheelchair access at both Anthwerrke / Emily Gap and Atherrke / Jessie Gap, as well as plenty of rest stops along the way.

 ‘It’s so the old people and those who aren’t mobile can also come to the site,’ Ms Ellis said.